fastapi-admin/fastapi-admin/docs/en/docs/pro/sponsor.md

 # Sponsor

 The pro version is just for the sponsors.
-As a sponsor, you will be invited to [fastapi-admin](https://github.com/fastapi-admin) organization as a outside collaborator with readonly access, and you can get the pro features and get updates for a time.
+As a sponsor, you will be invited to [fastapi-admin](https://github.com/fastapi-admin) organization as an outside collaborator with readonly access, and you can get the pro features and get updates for a time.

 ## How to become a sponsor

 Sponsor Link: <http://sponsor.long2ice.cn>

-You can choice any sponsor way you like.
-After sponsor, you can email me <long2ice@gmail.com> with your github account and sponsor way and account, then I will invite you to join [fastapi-admin](https://github.com/fastapi-admin) organization.
+You can choose any sponsor way you like.
+After sponsor, you can email me <long2ice@gmail.com> with your GitHub account and sponsor way and account, then I will invite you to join [fastapi-admin](https://github.com/fastapi-admin) organization.